CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 ## Task 3: Create Data Pipeline

-1. Select **Fabric experience selector** icon on the bottom left of your screen.
+1. Select the **Fabric experience selector** icon on the bottom left of your screen.

 2. Microsoft Fabric dialog opens.
 Select **Data Factory**.
 You will navigate to the Data Factory Home page.